xcfsdf/universal-pokemon-randomizer/trunk/randomizer/readme.txt

   * The names of trainers & the classes they belong in
   * The moves that Move Tutors teach, in certain games where they are particularly significant.
+  * The items that it is possible for Pokemon to hold in the wild, and in certain situations the items that Pokemon given to you are holding.

 How To Use
 ----------
 Extract this ZIP file before doing anything else!!!

-Make sure you have Java 1.6 installed, then run the included JAR file.
+Make sure you have Java 1.6 or later installed, then run the included JAR file.

 In some situations, you will be able to just double-click on the JAR file and the program will run.
 If not, execute the following command from your command